-- 6.6.1 All new developments need to consider statutory requirements to reduce pollution, energy and carbon emissions, and should incorporate best practice design principles and guidance where appropriate. - 6.6.2 Policy SI4 of the London Plan and LP54 of LP33 require all development to regulate internal and external temperatures through orientation, design, materials and technologies which avoid overheating, in response to the Urban Heat Island Effect and addressing climate change. - 6.6.3 Policy LP55 of LP33 applies to all new developments and states they must actively seek to mitigate the impact of climate change through design which minimises exposure to the effects, and technologies which maximise sustainability. - 6.6.4 A development of this scale would be expected to comply with any building regulations to ensure the statutory requirements to reduce pollution, energy and carbon emissions are met.
-The development would be required to demonstrate that it incorporates fabric efficiency measures. - 6.6.5 The proposed outbuilding will be constructed of modern materials that will result in acceptable energy efficiency of the building, which is considered sufficient for the scale of development. - 6.6.6 Overall, the proposal is considered to result in a sustainable form of development.
+- 6.6.1 All new developments need to consider statutory requirements to reduce pollution, energy and carbon emissions, and should incorporate best practice design principles and guidance where appropriate. - 6.6.2 Policy SI4 of the London Plan and LP54 of LP33 require all development to regulate internal and external temperatures through orientation, design, materials and technologies which avoid overheating, in response to the Urban Heat Island Effect and addressing climate change. - 6.6.3 Policy LP55 of LP33 applies to all new developments and states they must actively seek to mitigate the impact of climate change through design which minimises exposure to the effects, and technologies which maximise sustainability. - A development of this scale would be expected to comply with any building regulations to ensure the statutory requirements to reduce pollution, energy and carbon emissions are met.
+The development would be required to demonstrate that it incorporates fabric efficiency measures. - The proposed extension will enhance the heat retention of the unit through the use of solid masonry and by constructing an insulated cavity wall.
+Furthermore, the proposal will replace the existing single-glazed windows with double-glazed windows to improve the thermal efficiency of the windows. - Overall, the proposal is considered to result in a sustainable form of development.
 The proposal is considered to result in a sustainable form of development and is deemed to be in accordance with London Plan policy S1 4 and LP33 policies LP54 and LP55.